-'Hurt?
-How?'
-'My father. ... beat me there.'
-'Ah,' said Rara.
-'Now it comes out.
-Well, whatever realms you left, they're your own business.
-I've never known anyone yet to do something for one reason alone.
-Don't lag behind.
-We'll be back at Geryn's in time for lunch.'
-'I thought if I could sneak aboard,' went on Tel, 'they'd have to let me off in the city, even if I didn't have money.
+^Hurt?
+How?"
+"My father-he whipped me there."
+"Ah," said Rara.
+"Now it comes out.
+Well, whatever the reasons you left, they're your own business.
+Anyway, I've never known anyone yet to do something for one reason alone.
+Don't lag behind, now.
+We'll be back at Geryn's in time for lunch."
+"I thought if I could sneak aboard," went on Tel, "that they'd have to let me off in the City, even if I didn't have money.
 I didn't know about papers.
 And when I was in line, I figured I'd explain to the men at the desk.
-Or maybe I'd give them my shells, and they would get the papers for me.
+Or maybe I'd even give them my shells, and they would get the papers for me.
 But the guy ahead of me had a mistake in his.
 Some date was wrong, and they said they were going to send him back to the mainland and that he couldn't leave the ship.
 He said he'd give them real money, and even got it out of his pocket.
 But they started to take him away.
 That's when I ran out of line and jumped the fence.
-I didn't know everyone else would run too.'
-'Probably half their papers were out of order too.
+I didn't know everyone else would run too."
+"Probably half their papers were out of order, too.
 Or forged.
-That's why they ran.'
-'You're a cynic, Aunt Rara.'
-'I'm a practical woman.'
-'As they turned another corner, the boy's green eyes jumped , at the blue-hazed towers of the palace, behind the roofs of merchants' mansions, themselves behind the hive houses and the spreading tenements.
-He tried to memorize the street they followed.
-He failed.
-Two contradictory impressions warred: first, the closeness of these alleys, some so small that two men could not pass without turning; second, the endlessness of the city.
-He tried to tell Alter what he felt, but after a few broken sentences, she smiled and shook her head.
-'No, I don't understand.
-Try again to tell me what you mean.'
-And the sea-side leapt into his head.
-The yellow beach lashed across his mind so that his eyes stung.
-He saw the salt-and-pepper rocks, shaling away and knobbed with periwinkle shells.
-He saw brown fingers of seaweed clutch the sand as waves went out.
-Tel blinked the city back into his eyes.
-Tears washed the broken curb, the cracked walls, the rusted window-jamb, bright and clean.
-'He means he's homesick,' Rara interpreted.
-'No, boy,' she said.
-'It'll never go away.
-But it'll get less.'
-The street turned sharply twice, widened.
+That's why they ran."
+"You're a cynic, Aunt Rara."
+35 CAPTIVES OF THE FLAME "I'm a practical woman."
+As they turned another corner, the boy's green eyes jumped at the blue-hazed towers of the palace, distant behind the wealthy roofs of merchants' mansions, themselves behind the hive houses and the spreading ruin of tenements.
+He tried to memorize the twisting street they followed.
+He couldn't.
+There were two general, contradictory impressions in his mind: first, of being enclosed in these tiny alleys, some so small that two could not pass through them with arms held out; the second, of the spreading, immense endlessness of the city.
+He tried to tell Alter what he felt, but after a minute of broken sentences, she smiled at him and shook her head.
+"No, I don't understand.
+What do you mean?"
+And a sudden picture of the seaside leapt into his head.
+The yellow length of the beach lashed across his mind so that it stung.
+He could see the salt-and-pepper rocks, shaling away and knobbed with periwinkle shells.
+He could see the brown and green fingers of seaweed clutching the sand when the waves went out.
+He blinked the gray city back into his eyes.
+Tears washed the broken curb, the cracked walls, washed the rusted metal window jamb sharp and clean again.
+"He means he's homesick," Rara interpreted.
+"No, boy," she said.
+"It'll never go away.
+But it'll get less."
+The street turned sharply twice, then widened.